 Causes

-Often the tick bite goes unnoticed, so a person feels the first signs of the disease.
-Some individuals may react to the saliva of a tick with an allergic reaction and then symptoms will appear immediately after the bite.
+Often a tick bite goes unnoticed, so a person feels the first signs of the disease.
+Some individuals may react individually to tick saliva allergic reaction and then the symptoms will appear immediately after the bite.

-Symptoms appear vividly and quickly in children, the elderly, patients with a history of chronic diseases and various immunodeficiency states.
+Symptoms appear clearly and quickly in children, the elderly, and patients with chronic diseases history and various immunodeficiency conditions.

-The virus enters the bloodstream, spreads throughout the body.
-It is tropathic to the nervous tissue, therefore it settles in the brain, spinal cord (in the gray matter), which causes the manifestation of symptoms of irritation of the central nervous system.
+The virus enters the blood and spreads throughout the body.
+It is tropic to nervous tissue, therefore it settles in the brain, spinal cord (gray matter), which causes the manifestation of symptoms of central nervous system irritation.

 Forms

-There are the following forms of the disease:
+The following forms of the disease are distinguished:

 • Meningeal.

-Most common.
+Occurs most often.
 Symptoms of irritation of the meninges predominate.
 Stiff neck.
-Fever keeps going 38-39 degrees, can go in two waves.
-Lymphocytes are found in the cerebrospinal fluid, the color is unclear, opalescent.
-The changes in the cerebrospinal fluid persist for two weeks.
+Fever persists 38-39 degrees, can go in two waves.
+Lymphocytes are found in the cerebrospinal fluid; the color is cloudy and opalescent.
+Changes in the cerebrospinal fluid persist for two weeks.

 In some cases, meningeal symptoms may absent, changes appear only in the cerebrospinal fluid.
 Forecast favorable.